A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: A Markov chain on

-\begin{Example} A model that is developed in \cite{CG2021} when $\d=2$ is to choose uniformly a random subset of size $z_\d$ from $X_t$ in (\ref{rweqn:000}) and then toggle the identity of these chosen variables.
+identical to (\ref{chisq:002}).
+These chi-squared bounds lead to cutoff estimates, as in the next Example \ref{simple:000}. \end{Remark} \begin{Example} A model that is developed in \cite{CG2021} when $q=2$ is to choose uniformly a random subset of size $z_q$ from $X_t$ in (\ref{rweqn:000}) and then toggle the identity of these chosen variables.
 This is a randomized version of Example 2.3 in \cite{GM2025}.
-The cutoff time is found in \cite{CG2021} when $\d \to \infty$.
-We consider an extension of this model to a random walk on ${\cal V}_{\d,\N}$.
+The cutoff time is found in \cite{CG2021} when $d \to \infty$.
+We consider an extension of this model to a random walk on ${\cal V}_{q,d}$.
 Choose a subset of $\A$ variables in $X_t$ to change to form $X_{t+1}$.
-In an entry $X_t[j]$ that is changed $X_t[j] \to X_t[j] + V$ where $V$ is uniform on $1,2,\ldots, \N-1$. $(X_t)$ is an ergodic Markov chain.
+In an entry $X_t[j]$ that is changed $X_t[j] \to X_t[j] + V$ where $V$ is uniform on $1,2,\ldots, q-1$. $(X_t)$ is an ergodic Markov chain.
 In calculating the eigenvalues $\kappa_l$ in (\ref{spectral:001}), what is important is $|l|$.
 If $r[j]>0$ and $X_t[j]$ is chosen to change then $\sum_{v\ne 0}e^{2\pi i r[j]v}= -1$.
 The other product terms in the eigenvalues are unity, therefore

 As an extension we could choose $\A$ to be random.
 Simplifying